islomar/islomar.github.io/_posts/2024-01-29-slides-and-resources-talk-bilbostack-2024.md

 Here I would like to share the slides and some of the people and resources included in the talk (and if you spot any link not working properly, please tell me 🙏).

-Also, I have answered [in another post](/preguntas-y-respuestas-bilbostack-2024) all the questions sent during the talk (in Spanish).
+Also, I have answered in another post all the questions sent during the talk; here you have it [in English](/questions-and-answers-bilbostack-2024) and here [in Spanish](/preguntas-y-respuestas-bilbostack-2024).

 Oh, and one last thing: I have included 3 extra slides that didn't appear during the talk... if you attended, you can try to spot them! 😜